rottenrat17/SmartInventory/README.md

 - **Search and Filtering**: Search for products by name and filter by category, price range, or low-stock status.
 - **Guest Order Tracking**: Allow guests to place orders and track them without registration.
 - **Low Stock Alerts**: Visual indicators for products with stock levels below the specified threshold.
+- **User Registration**: Users can register with any email (including Gmail) without verification requirements.

 ## Technologies Used